VityaSchel/lufin/TRANSLATION.md

 After translating all keys and placing your translation to frontend/messages/\[language\].json file, add your two-characters language code to frontend/project.inlang/settings.json -> locales array.

-Next, you need to add the language to LanguageSwitch component.
+Next, you need to add the language to LanguageSwitch component in src/features/language-switch.tsx.
 To display a flag, the language must be supported by [svg-country-flags](https://github.com/hampusborgos/country-flags/tree/main/svg) library.
 Add the following entry to languagesMap array: `{ code: 'xx', flag: () => import('svg-country-flags/svg/xx.svg?react'), name: 'Language name' },`.
 Flag‘s country code can differ from language code, you need to consult the svg-country-flags‘s docs to get the country code.
 Please write the language name in its own language.

 Finally, you must add a [date-fns](https://date-fns.org/v4.1.0/docs/I18n) locale corresponding to the added language.
 Add it to frontend/src/shared/utils/get-date-fns-locale.ts file.